-Principle 1: The Board's Conduct of Affairs Board's Role
+Principle 1: The Board's Conduct of Affairs

+Board's Role

 At the helm of the decision-making process of the Company is the Board of Directors.
-The Board is headed by the non-executive and non-independent Chairman, Mr Lim Jit Poh, and is responsible for:
+The Board is headed by the nonexecutive and non-independent Chairman, Mr Lim Jit Poh, and is responsible for:

-- Providing entrepreneurial leadership and guidance, setting strategic directions and objectives of the Group, and ensuring that adequate financial and human resources are in place to achieve the objectives; - (ii) Ensuring that appropriate and adequate systems of internal controls, risk management processes and Financial Authority Limits are in place to safeguard Shareholders' interests and the Group's assets;

-- (iii) Monitoring Management performance; - (iv) Identifying the key Stakeholder groups and guiding Management in the Company's strategy and approach in addressing the concerns of these key Stakeholder groups; - (v) Setting the Company's values and standards (including ethical standards), and ensuring that obligations to Shareholders and other Stakeholders are understood and met; and - (vi) Considering environmental, social and governance issues as part of its strategic formulation on sustainability.
+- Providing entrepreneurial leadership and guidance, setting strategic directions and objectives of the Group (which include appropriate focus on value creation, innovation and sustainability) and ensuring that adequate financial and human resources are in place to achieve the objectives; - Ensuring that appropriate and adequate systems of internal controls, risk management processes and Financial Authority Limits are in place to safeguard Shareholders' interests and the Group's assets, and to achieve an appropriate balance between risks and company performance; - (iii) Challenging Management constructively and monitoring its performance; - (iv) Identifying the key Stakeholder groups and guiding Management in the Company's strategy and approach in addressing the concerns of these key Stakeholder groups, and ensuring transparency and accountability to all Stakeholders; - Instilling ethical corporate culture and ensuring the Company's values, standards, policies and practices are consistent with the culture; and - (vi) Considering environmental, social and governance issues as part of its strategic formulation on sustainability.